 Scanning a Document

-Once you’ve logged in to iThenticate, you will have the opportunity to scan a document.
-This may be your own work, or a document provided to you to scan.
+After accessing iThenticate, it is possible to scan a document, whether your own work, or a document provided to you to scan.

 If you are a researcher, scanning your document can be a valuable check before submitting your work to an advisor or a journal.
 Early detection of any potential issues can save time and trouble down the road.